Last updated by at .

 Pretty sweet, right?!

-You can purchase one of these totally rad diapers from any Thirsties retailer.
+You can purchase one of these totally rad diapers from any Thirsties retailer or you can get them on Amazon!.
 Solids are $15.75 and prints are $16.75.

 Win it!: One lucky Stuff Parents Need reader will win a Thirsties Duo AIO solid color diaper of your choice!